Why Should You Care About CPQ and Multi-Channel Sales? The Short Answer is: Growth

 Vertical market differentiation is driven by CPQ in the form of vocabulary and content used in the configuration interview portion of the selling process.
 Customers or resellers will not be confused by unimportant or inappropriate questions that drive the configuration process.

-The interview questionnaire can be customised tightly to any market or sales process.
+The interview questionnaire can be customized tightly to any market or sales process.
 Online sales portals are supported for customer-driven configurations as well as for sales reps who walk the prospect through a needs analysis.
 Expert knowledge will be applied to the configuration, and using a specific language will ensure support regarding the credibility of the product itself and the sales rep who is assisting the prospect.

-Personnel are knowledgeable sooner and are productive without having to spend months in training or bothering experts in your organisation for help with sales inquiries.
+Personnel are knowledgeable sooner and are productive without having to spend months in training or bothering experts in your organization for help with sales inquiries.
 This means they are productive much sooner rather than later.

-CPQ is your product and data fountainhead that distributes product and sales information in a way that is tailored to any requirement in the multi- or omni-channel selling environment.
+CPQ is your product and data fountainhead that distributes product and sales information in a way that is tailored to any requirement in the multi- or omnichannel selling environment.
 Every element, customer, sales management, sales rep, order-entry clerk or sales support person will have at their disposal all of the information they need to fulfill their needs and move your product efficiently.